ambanum/disinfo.quaidorsay.fr/_pages/en/our-tools.md

 {% include our-tools/tool.html
 size="small"
 icon="tool"
+subtitle="Open Terms Archive Experiments" desc="Experiments are ongoing so as to produce use cases using Open Terms Archive data.
+To this end, two tools are currently under development : a script allowing to generate a dataset from a Open Terms Archive versions repository, and a python library easing the exploration process for these data." sublink-label="See" sublink-href="/en/open-terms-archive/experiments"
+%}

+{% include our-tools/tool.html
+size="small"
+icon="tool"
 subtitle="Illegal Ads: Assess the legality of political ads" desc="A crowdsourcing interface that allows citizens to view paid issue-based ads on Facebook and surface actors that do not respect the law.
 Currently only available for France, our code is open-source and we would be happy to collaborate with you to expand to other countries." sublink-label="See"